Understanding Antibiotics (Part 2)

 - Didn’t humans invent antibiotics?

 - Okay, the battle between microbes was useful for us.
 How do these antibiotics work?

 - How do I know whether a particular medicine is an antibiotic?

 - But how do I know what to search for?

 - Okay, all this appears simple so far.
 But what is the “critical concept” of antibiotic use?

 Humans didn’t “invent”, but “discovered” antibiotics.

 As you may already know, there are many types of microbes, and bacteria are just one of them.
 There is a delicate balance between bacteria and other microbes in nature.
 They have survived on earth for billions of years and have evolved to defend themselves from one another.
-In their defence, some bacteria and many fungi produce substances that can suppress or kill other bacteria.
+In their defense, some bacteria and many fungi produce substances that can suppress or kill other bacteria.
 These substances are antibiotics.
-They are a part of the nature.
+They are a part of nature.